wp-plugins/exxica-social-marketing/README.txt

 - Initial release.

 == Upgrade Notice ==
+= 1.1.7.1 =
+Hotfix for faulty code.
+Update as soon as possible.

 = 1.1.7 =
 Added new functionality and fixed minor issues.
 Update as soon as possible.